Use this format for your username:

 - Password: your Kent IT Account password

-Mail will synchronise which can take a while (see progress at the bottom of the left menu).
+Mail will synchronise (see progress below the left menu).

 Permission to delete your data: you need allow us to remote wipe your phone if you report it lost or stolen to us (this means you would lose all your data).

 - Go to email settings and choose set up email

 - Choose Office 365 or Exchange Office 365, you might need to configure manually:

 - for manual settings enter your email address and username as firstname.lastname@example.org

 - ensure 'Use secure connect (SSL) is ticked

 - Sign in as email@example.com (replace username with your own)